Lozenge tilings of hexagons with holes on three crossing lines: Statement of Main Results

 The first is Lai and Rohatgi's shuffling theorem of lozenge tilings (see~[28]).
-This was already proved in a different way, independently by the author [1] and Fulmek [16].
-It also follows from a particular case of our main theorem, when the size of the central hole is \(1\).
-Indeed, as we can see from Figures~2.6 and 2.7\footnote{We need to see both Figure 2.6 and Figure 2.7 to understand this argument.
+This was already proved in a different way, independently, by the author [1] and Fulmek [16].
+It also follows from a particular case of our main theorem, when the size of the central hole is \(1\), and there are no other holes on the positive and negative dendrites.
+Indeed, as we can see\footnote{We need to see both Figure 2.7 and Figure 2.6 to understand this argument.
 In fact, the left picture in Figure 2.7 is not a snowflake region.
 However, the argument that we used in Figure 2.6 enables us to apply the main theorem in this case.
-Later, we also view Figure 2.8 and Figure 2.9 together with Figure 2.6.}, Theorem 2.1 gives the ratio between the number of tilings of a shuffled region with a single unit triangle flipped and that of the original region.
-The case of an arbitrary shuffled region is then obtained by applying such a unit triangle flipping multiple times.
+Later, we also view Figure 2.8 and Figure 2.9 together with Figure 2.6.} from Figures~2.7 and 2.6, Theorem 2.1 gives the ratio between the number of tilings of a shuffled region with a single unit triangle flipped and that of the original region.
+The case of an arbitrary shuffled region is then obtained by applying such a unit triangle flipping repeatedly.

-The second is Ciucu, Lai and Rohatgi's “bowtie squeezing theorem” (see~[12]), which was in fact the original motivation for the current paper.
-Any hexagon with a removed triad of bowties (see the top left picture in Figure 2.8 for an example) can be viewed as being obtained from a convenient snowflake region after removing the forced lozenges (see Figures 2.6 and 2.8).
+The second is Ciucu, Lai and Rohatgi's bowtie squeezing theorem (see~[12]), which was in fact the original motivation for the current paper.
+Any hexagon with a removed triad of bowties (see the top left picture in Figure 2.8 for an example) can be viewed as being obtained from a convenient snowflake region after removing some forced lozenges (see Figures 2.8 and 2.6).
 By applying Theorem 2.1 and putting lozenge-shaped holes on some forced lozenges (indicated by a shading in the bottom right picture in Figure 2.8), we obtain an expression for the ratio between the number of tilings of the region with one bowtie completely squeezed out (bottom left picture in Figure 2.8) and the original region.
 The general case follows by applying such single bowtie squeezing two more times.